Cosmic age problem: Late 1990s: probable solution

 New research from teams, including one led by Nobel laureate Adam Riess of the Space Telescope Science Institute in Baltimore, has found the universe to be between 12.5 and 13 billion years old, disagreeing with the Planck findings.
 Whether this stems merely from errors in data gathering, or is related to the as yet unexplained aspects of physics, such as Dark Energy or Dark Matter, has yet to be confirmed.

+Dynamical modeling of the universe

+In this section, we wish to explore the effect of the dynamical modeling of the universe on the estimate of the universe's age.
+We will assume the modern observed Hubble value $H_0\approx 70$ km/s/Mpc so that the discussion below focuses on the effect of the dynamical modeling and less on the effect of the historical accuracy of the Hubble constant.